jrpotter/notebook/notes/set/choice.md

 %%ANKI
 Basic
-What does the multiplicative form of AoC state?
+What does the multiplicative form of AC state?
 Back: For any set $I$ and function $H$ with domain $I$, if $H(i) \neq \varnothing$ for all $i \in I$, then $\bigtimes_{i \in I} H(i) \neq \varnothing$.
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1720964209640-->